Anterior Cruciate Ligament Injuries – Treatment at Erko Physio

 If you have sustained an ACL injury and are seeking a trusted and reliable partner to manage your rehabilitation, please get in touch with the team at Erko Physio today.
 An ACL injury does not necessarily spell the end of your sporting days.
 Surgery combined with an appropriate rehabilitation program could see you returning to your favourite sport sooner than you might think.

-Erko Physio invite you to schedule an appointment with one of our sports physiotherapists today.
+Erko Physio invites you to schedule an appointment with one of our sports physiotherapists today.
 We look forward to assisting you on your recovery journey.